 I have learned that today, more than ever, being the best father a man can be is the smartest course of action.

 I believe, like many others, that I have a moral obligation to take care of myself first such that I can take care of others.
 Fitness, diet, sleep and some version of spirituality are the cornerstones for any successful male today.

 Once I mastered myself, I reached out and have taken care of my children, my lover, my family, my community and now I am reaching out to men across the world.

 Over time I will be writing about my experiences and outcomes as well as the model and frameworks within which I operate.
 I hope some can learn from both my mistakes and successes.

 The single most important thing I’ve learned thus far is that to be a self-actualized individualist male in today’s society, one must be a man of action.
 The world is there to be taken if you take it.

-Men are being told they can’t and shouldn’t take what they can because of patriarchy, because of multiculturalism, because of feminism, because of the progressive mindset that the state is there to provide.
+Men are told they cannot and should not take what they can because of patriarchy, because of multiculturalism, because of feminism, because of the progressive mindset that the state is there to provide.

 The world always needs a villain and today, that villain is the white straight male who knows what he wants and is unafraid to get it.